Auxiliary systems optimization

 • others

-Auxiliary systems optimization can represent a wide range of measures, but the key message is that there exist large potentials in saving energy consumed by the vessel’s auxiliary systems.
-The cost and reduction potential estimate of this measure is highly dependent on whether or not the case is a newbuild or retrofit, the design point(s) distance to actual operating points, complexity in auxiliary system design, etc.
+Auxiliary systems optimization can represent a wide range of measures, but the key message is that there exists large potential in saving energy consumed by the vessels auxiliary systems.
+The cost and reduction potential estimate of this measure is highly dependent on whether the case is a newbuild or retrofit, design points distance to actual operational points, complexity in auxiliary system design, etc.

 Cost of implementation

-The cost of implementation is estimated at $10,000 to $150,000 (USD), spanning from simpler improvement to control of cooling water systems to partial redesign of piping system for cooling and steam, including smart energy automation systems.
+The cost of implementation is estimated to $10,500 – $210,000 (USD), spanning from simpler improvement to control of cooling water systems to partial redesign of piping system for cooling and steam, including smart energy automation systems.

 Reduction potential

-The reduction potential is 1% to 5% of total ship fuel consumption where the reduction potential estimate is highly dependent on whether or not the case is a newbuild or retrofit, the design point(s) distance to actual operating points, complexity in auxiliary system design, etc.
+The reduction potential is estimated to 1 – 2% of total ship fuel consumption.
+Note that this reduction potential estimate is highly dependent on whether the case is a newbuild or retrofit, the design point’s distance to actual operational points, complexity in auxiliary system design, etc.

 Other References